Ventral thoracic serratus muscle

 Origin: Facies serrata of the scapula.

-Insertion: Transverse processes of the last five cervical vertebrae and on the first seven or eight ribs.
+Insertion: lateral surface of the first seven or eight ribs.

 Action: Support of the trunk, to carry the trunk forward and backward; inspiration; to carry the shoulder forward and backward with respect to the limb.